A place to belong

 Connections

-ACC was planted, in 1992, with people and support from Oxford Community Church, which remains a key link for ACC, as part of the S&L Advance family of churches.
-In a season of change for ACC, we’re enjoying close support from a ‘Support Team’ from Oxford Community Church and S&L Advance.
+Hope Church was first planted as Abingdon Community Church in 1992, with people and support from Oxford Community Church, which remains a key link for Hope Church, as part of the Advance family of churches.